torodb/stampede/stampede/documentation/docs/quickstart.md

 ToroDB Stampede will ask for the password of the `torodb` PostgreSQL user you just created.

 By now, you should have running sandbox environment.
-Changes done in MongoDB are replicated to PostgreSQL and stroed in the [relational schema](relational-schema.md).
+Changes done in MongoDB are replicated to PostgreSQL and stored in the [relational schema](relational-schema.md).
 The following sections demos ToroDB Stampede by uploading test data into MongoDB and runing a very simple query against this data in the PostgreSQL database.

 ## Uploading Test Data